 Robot Food- Delivery App

-Once this process has been ironed out, our intention is to implement the change across the other campuses.
+Once this process has been ironed out, we intend to implement the change across the other campuses.

-We conducted a survey to discover people's responses to a robot delivering their food.
+I surveyed 10+ people via phone conversations to discover their responses to a robot delivering their food.

-We also did a site map of the current app and landing page : Users were unclear what to do
+We also did a site map of the current app and landing page: Users were unclear about navigation

 What else was discovered?

-On average competitors averaged between 8 and 9 screens while Starship had 10 screens
+On average, competitors averaged between 8 and 9 screens while Starship had 10+ screens from the beginning until Point of Sale.

 What was the journey?

-Due to Unnecessary requests to confirm your location, confusion navigation, and inconsistent graphics current Starship App leaves users with negative or mixed experiences on the user journey.
+Due to unnecessary requests to confirm the user's location, confused navigation, and inconsistent graphics, the current Starship App leaves users with negative or mixed experiences .

 Users abandon orders and app with negative experiences due to confusing navigation